nitin88/ssb-dbgen/README.md

 3|Customer#000000003|fkRGN8n|ARGENTINA7|ARGENTINA|AMERICA|11-719-748-3364|AUTOMOBILE|
 4|Customer#000000004|4u58h f|EGYPT    4|EGYPT|MIDDLE EAST|14-128-190-5944|MACHINERY|
 ```
-the fields are separated by a pipe character (`|`), and there's a trailing pipe at the end of the line.
+the fields are separated by a pipe character (`|`), and if `EOL_HANDLING`was set to `OFF` during building there's a trailing separator at the end of the line.

-After generating `.tbl` files for the CUSTOMER, PART, SUPPLIER, DATE and LINEORDER tables, you should now either load them directly into your DBMS, or apply some textual processing to them before loading.
+After generating `.tbl` files for the CUSTOMER, PART, SUPPLIER, DATE, and LINEORDER tables, you should now either load them directly into your DBMS or apply some textual processing to them before loading.

 **Note:** On Unix-like systems, it is also possible to write the generated data into a FIFO filesystem node, reading from the other side with a compression utility, so as to only write compressed data to disk.
-This may be useful of disk space is limited and you are using a particularly high scale factor.
+This may be useful if disk space is limited and you are using a particularly high scale factor.

 <br>

 ## <a name="difference-from-tpch">Differences of the generated data from the TPC-H schema</a>

-For a detailed description of the differences betwen SSB data and its distributions, as well as motivation for the differences, please read the SSB's epoynmous [paper](http://www.cs.umb.edu/~poneil/StarSchemaB.PDF).
+For a detailed description of the differences between SSB data and its distributions, as well as motivation for the differences, please read the SSB's eponymous [paper](http://www.cs.umb.edu/~poneil/StarSchemaB.PDF).

 In a nutshell, the differences are as follows:

 1. Removed: Snowflake tables such as `NATION` and `REGION`
 2. Removed: The `PARTSUPP` table
-3. Denormalized/Removed: The `ORDERS` table - data is denormaized into `LINEORDER`
+3. Denormalized/Removed: The `ORDERS` table - data is denormalized into `LINEORDER`
 4. Expanded/Modified/Renamed: The fact table `LINEITEM` is now `LINEORDER`; many of its fields have been added/removed, including fields denormalized from the `ORDERS` table.
 5. Added: A `DATE` dimension table
 6. Modified: Removed and added fields in existing dimension tables (e.g. `SUPPLIER`)